Bumble-Buzz/app/To-Do.md

             - Need to be careful with incentives for direct sales.
 Risk of users selling to their own wallets and making money.
         - Immediate
         - Auction
-            - Duringthe auction, buyer is not able to back out of (or cancel) the auction
+            - During the auction, buyer is not able to back out of (or cancel) the auction
             - What to do if no buyer is foind in an auction?
 Only then seller is able to `reclaim` their NFT.
     - Commissions
         - Have an upper cap of 99%, or no need?